 When the body has too much inflammation is where the problem begins.
 If a fever starts to get too high, it can affect the brain.
 If the swelling of an injury gets out of hand, it affects circulation.

-Chronic inflammation is the underlying cause of many fertility issues whether it is PCOS, endometrisis, PID, habitual miscarriage, prostrate infections in males or even an autoimmune disorder, that the side effects are often are infertility and miscarriage.
-The body has too much inflammation to function properly or in an autoimmune disorder’s case, the body produces antibodies which attack healthy tissue, causing inflammation.
+Chronic inflammation is the underlying cause of many fertility issues whether it is poly cystic ovary syndrome, endometrisis, pelvic inflammatory disease, habitual miscarriage, prostrate infections in males or even an autoimmune disorder.
+The side effects are often infertility and miscarriage.
+In an autoimmune disorder’s case, the body produces antibodies which attack healthy tissue, causing inflammation.

 Once the inflammation is out of control your body cannot function properly.